corianoharris/presentation-css-user-actions/slides.md

   <v-click><h4>Immediate Interaction: <small>CSS effects like hover states and transitions are handled directly by the browser, providing immediate visual feedback for user interactions even if JavaScript hasn't loaded or is still processing.</small></h4></v-click>
   <br>
-  <v-click><h4>Reduced Dependence on JavaScript:<small> Using CSS for visual effects lessens reliance on JavaScript, enhancing website reliability and minimizing bugs from complex JavaScript logic, especially if JavaScript fails to load or is disabled.</small></h4></v-click>
+  <v-click><h4>Reduced Dependence on JavaScript:<small> By offloading some interactive and visual effects to CSS, you reduce the amount of JavaScript code required, leading to faster load times, reduced CPU usage, and a more responsive user experience.</small></h4></v-click>
 <br>
 <br>